thejamesgore/ga-projects/GA-Project-1/README.md

 ## Key learnings

-I've learned from this project that I need to allow time in the project to refactor code as the project progresses.
-At the time I aimed to write understandable, clean code that made semantic sense, however there are sections in this project where I didn't have time to refactor at all prioritising working code ready for presentation
+I've learned from this project that it's important to allow for time to refactor code as it's development progresses and the importance of writing clean code that makes semantic sense.